Highways in Poland: Before World War II

+Total: 316.9 km (196.9 mi) of which 178.5 km (110.9 mi) single carriageway; Note: Signage of the roads at the time of opening was different.

 In Poland, a 28 km stretch between Warlubie and Osiek (now DW214) was constructed in 1937 – 1939 in the motorway standard of the time (today not considered a highway) with a concrete surface, which was designed by Italian engineer Piero Puricelli.
 The motorway was planned to reach Gdynia, but the outbreak of the Second World War halted the plans.

 1945 – 1972

 The aforementioned fragments of the Third Reich motorways (about half of them with only the first carriageway constructed) became part of the territory of the communist Poland after the Potsdam conference in 1945.
 Most of the motorway bridges had been destroyed by the warfare, but only a few were repaired or rebuilt in the first post-war years.
 The bridge over Ina river was reconstructed in 1972, and those on S22 only between 1996 and 2003.
 Apart from the bridges, almost all the motorways were left in the same condition as they were in 1945 until the mid-1990s.
 The only road left from Nazi times that was completed by the People's Republic of Poland was a one-carriageway small section between Łęczyca and Lisowo (15 km of what is now DW142), which was built on the previous works of Nazis.